Renaud-D-Harreville/nextcloud-docker/README.md

 Et Voila ! :)

-You can now check if your onlyoffice document server is avaible at *onlyoffice.mydomain.com* Now, go to your nextcloud web application by going to *nextcloud.mydomain.com* adress, type your login and password you describe in the 'Configure Nextcloud' part, and add the onlyoffice integretion app.
+You can now check if your onlyoffice document server is avaible at *onlyoffice.mydomain.com* Now, go to your nextcloud web application by going to *nextcloud.mydomain.com* adress, type your login and password you described in the 'Configure Nextcloud' part, and add the onlyoffice integretion app.
 Configure it on the settings part, and you're done ! :)